safetyinnovation/inspire-datamodel/SocialMedia/SocialMedia/doc/spec.md

 # SocialMedia

-This entity contains a harmonised description of SocialMedia Postings
+This entity contains a harmonised description of SocialMedia Postings.
+It has been inspired by  https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6387244/

 ## Data Model